InfoSecREDD/BadPS/README.md

 ## FAQ
 **Q. What does this project do?**

 _**A.** This project allows you to develop payloads for a device using the correct "core" without plugging in, transferring payload, disconnecting, reconnecting, then testing to see if it works.
 You don't even need to own a device.
-Just need a PC with a Supported OS._
+Just need a PC with a supported OS._